stephenulmer/macos-setup-ansible/README.md

 # Install Ansible on macOS Workstations

-This is a system, to bootstrap Ansible on macOS systems that I use.
+This is a system that uses Ansible to bootstrap macOS systems that I use.

 ## Quick Start